enear/enear.github.com/_posts/2019-01-10-future-workloads.md

 time 5: Obtain y
 ```

-What is the empty space in the async example?
+What is the empty space in the asynchronous example?
 Any other work the cpu could be doing.
 Asynchronous code does not occupy time gaps with waiting.

 *Note: The OS will put blocking threads to sleep, so the first example above is actually more efficient than shown here.*

 Asynchronous futures are of a different species.
 All 1000 futures will be complete in ~1000ms.

 ```
-Future.sequence(List.fill(1000)(async(1000))).await()
+Future.sequence(List.fill(1000)(asyncMethod(1000))).await()
 ```

 ```